-Fall 2022/2023:
+Fall 2023/2024:

 - Interactive learning activities/practical or tutorial activities: Throughout the semester.

 - The mid-term exam: 8th week.

-- The practical exam: 15th week.
+The practical exam: 14th week.

 - Final exams: 16/17th week

-- 4 Quizzes are held on week 5 and 11 (according to the academic calendar) and other 2 weeks decided by the staff members.
+- 4 Quizzes are held on week 5 and 11 (according to the academic calendar) and other

-Spring 2022/2023:

-- Interactive learning activities/practical or tutorial activities: Throughout the semester.

-- The mid-term exam: 8th week.

-- The practical exam: 17th week.

-- Final exams: 18/19th week

-- 4 Quizzes are held on week 5 and 12 (according to the academic calendar) and other 2 weeks decided by the staff members.
+2 weeks decided by the staff members.

-- Research project: 20th week.
+Spring 2023/2024:

-- Final grades are announced shortly after the end of exams and uploaded on the faculty web site, any student has the right to review his grades after filling complain application form, this process is monitored, the responsibility of this process is taken by the Vice-Dean of education and students affairs.
+- Interactive learning activities/practical or tutorial activities: Throughout the semester. - The mid-term exam: 8th week.
+The practical exam: 16th week. - Final exams: 17/18th week - 4 Quizzes are held on week 5 and 12 (according to the academic calendar) and other 2 weeks decided by the staff members. - Final grades are announced shortly after the end of exams and uploaded on the faculty web site, any student has the right to review his grades after filling complain application form, this process is monitored, the responsibility of this process is taken by the Vice-Dean of education and students affairs.

-11- Learning resources
+I- Learning resources